 - Cook for around 8-10 minutes (be careful not to overcook or the condensed milk will burn).

-After doing the craft activity and baking the dragon cookies together, my kids were all bursting to see Pete’s Dragon!
-September 15th is now circled on our family calendar and the countdown to the films release is definitely ON!
+After doing the craft activity and baking the dragon cookies together, my kids are all bursting to see Pete’s Dragon!
+September 15th is now circled on our family calendar and the countdown to the film’s release is definitely ON!
 Who else is excited to take the kids to see Pete’s Dragon in the September school holidays?